How To Get the Best Financing for Your New Vehicle

 Option 2: Taking Out an Auto Loan

 An auto loan is used to purchase a new or used vehicle.
 Car loans are "secure" because the new or used car serves as collateral, giving the lender recourse should the borrower default.
-As such, the annual percentage rate (APR) on auto loans is generally lower than other types of loans (such as those made by credit card issuers).
+As such, the annual percentage rate (APR) on auto loans is generally lower than other types of loans.
 However, to qualify for low auto loan rates, a good credit score is typically required.

-Borrowers make regular monthly payments over the loan term and, assuming every monthly car payment is made on time and in full when the term concludes, the loan will be paid in full, and you will own your vehicle outright.
-However, since the exact terms and conditions of your car loan will be contingent on who the lender and your credit history, it's important to explore all options to get the best car loan.
+The way an auto loan work is that borrowers make regular monthly payments over the determined term.
+If you make each payment in full, at the end of the term, the vehicle will be paid off in full and you will own it outright.
+However, the exact terms and conditions of your car loan will be contingent on who the lender and your credit history.
+It's important to explore all options to get the best car loan.

 Car Financing Companies that Make Auto Loans

 Taking out a loan is one of the most common ways that Americans finance a new or used car.
 In fact, at any given time, around 30 percent of the U.S. population is paying off a car term.
-Obtaining an auto loan can be done through many different lenders, from banks and credit unions to car financing companies and auto dealerships.
+There are many different lender options from banks and credit unions to car financing companies and auto dealerships.

 1. Direct Auto Loan Providers

 Also called "direct financing," direct auto loans are made directly to you from a lender—there is no middleman.
 Examples include banks, credit unions, and online lenders.
-Getting a direct loan means you can shop and compare several auto loan options because it isn't tied to a specific vehicle on the dealer's lot.
+Since it isn't tied to a specific vehicle, a direct loan lets you shop and compare several cars to purchase.
 With the freedom to get quotes from several lenders, you can choose the best loan terms and rates (rather than taking the package you match up with).

 What Is the Process for Direct Auto Loans?